Parineeti Chopra: Hiatus and career fluctuations (2015–2020)

-Chopra had 3-year sabbatical from full-time acting, during which she portrayed Muskaan Raza Qureshi in Dishoom, appearing in the song "Jaaneman Aah".
-Chopra returned to the screen in 2017 with Yash Raj Films' romantic drama Meri Pyaari Bindu opposite Ayushmann Khurrana.
-The film tells the story about a writer who uses his heartbreak as fuel for his next book and Chopra played the titular character, Bindu Shankarnarayanan, an aspiring singer, whose story is told from the writer's perspective.
-Anisha Jhaveri of IndieWire praised Chopra for "grounding Bindu with flickers of genuine sensitivity and vulnerability [...] hinting that there’s more to the character behind that flighty surface."
-Rajeev Masand called her performance as "sincere", but felt that the actress was given very less to work it thanks to the "flighty and fickle" nature of her character.
-She next starred opposite Ajay Devgn in Rohit Shetty's comedy Golmaal Again, the fourth installment in the Golmaal film series.
-Bollywood Hungama noted, "Chopra has a crucial character and from the first sequence itself, there’s an element of mystery surrounding her character that adds to the fun.
+Post the release of Kill Dil, Chopra took a 3-year sabbatical from full-time acting, during which she briefly portrayed guest character Muskaan Raza Qureshi in Dishoom (2016), appearing in the song "Jaaneman Aah" alongside Varun Dhawan.
+She returned to the screen in 2017 with Yash Raj Films' romantic drama Meri Pyaari Bindu opposite Ayushmann Khurrana.
+The film tells the story of Abhimanyu, a writer who uses his heartbreak as fuel for his next book; she played the titular character, Bindu Shankarnarayanan, an aspiring singer, whose story is told from Abhimanyu's perspective.
+Anisha Jhaveri of IndieWire praised Chopra for "grounding Bindu with flickers of genuine sensitivity and vulnerability [...] hinting that there's more to the character behind that flighty surface."
+Rajeev Masand called her performance as "sincere", but felt that the actress was given very less to work thanks to the "flighty and fickle" nature of her character.
+She next starred opposite Ajay Devgn in Rohit Shetty's horror-comedy Golmaal Again, the fourth installment in the Golmaal film series.
+Bollywood Hungama noted, "Chopra has a crucial character and from the first sequence itself, there's an element of mystery surrounding her character that adds to the fun.
 She looks beautiful and does a good job."
-The film broke several box office records and was eventually declared a blockbuster, thus becoming her highest-grossing film to date.
-It grossed over ₹311 crore at the box office to become one of the highest-grossing Indian films of all time.
+The film broke several box-office records and was eventually declared a blockbuster, thus becoming her highest-grossing film to date.
+It grossed over ₹311 crore at the box-office, thus becoming one of the highest-grossing Indian films of all time.

-Chopra's only release of 2018 was Vipul Amrutlal Shah's romantic comedy Namaste England, alongside Arjun Kapoor, a sequel to Shah's Namastey London (2007) starring Akshay Kumar and Katrina Kaif.
-The film marked Chopra's second collaboration with Kapoor after Ishaqzaade.
-The film was a critical and commercial failure.
-Shilpa Jamkhandikar of Reuters felt the actress was "sleepwalking through a role that didn’t have too much meat in the first place" and Nandini Ramnath of Scroll noted that Chopra's usual spikiness was missing.
+Chopra's only release of 2018 was a reunion with Arjun Kapoor after Ishaqzaade on Vipul Amrutlal Shah's romantic comedy Namaste England, a sequel to Shah's Namastey London (2007) which starred Akshay Kumar and Katrina Kaif.
+The film emerged as a critical and commercial disaster at the box-office.
+Shilpa Jamkhandikar of Reuters felt she was "sleepwalking through a role that didn't have too much meat in the first place" and Nandini Ramnath of Scroll noted that her usual spikiness was missing.